A semigroup approach to Finsler geometry: Bakry-Ledoux's isoperimetric inequality: Bakry--Ledoux's isoperimetric inequality

 \section{Bakry--Ledoux's isoperimetric inequality}

-This section is devoted to a geometric application of the improved Bochner inequality.
-We will assume $\Ric_{\infty} \ge K>0$, then $\fm(M)<\infty$ holds (see \cite[Theorem~4.26]{StI}) and hence we can normalize $\fm$ as $\fm(M)=1$ without changing $\Ric_{\infty}$ ($\fm$ and $c\fm$ have the same weighted Ricci curvatures for any $c>0$).
+This section is devoted to the isoperimetric inequality, as a geometric application of the improved Bochner inequality (Proposition~\ref{pr:Boc+}).
+We will assume $\Ric_{\infty} \ge K>0$, then $\fm(M)<\infty$ holds (see \cite[Theorem~4.26]{StI}) and hence we can normalize $\fm$ as $\fm(M)=1$ without changing $\Ric_{\infty}$ ($c\fm$ with $c>0$ gives the same weighted Ricci curvature as $\fm$).

 For a Borel set $A \subset M$, define the \emph{Minkowski exterior boundary measure} as

 where $B^+(A,\ve):=\{y \in M \,|\, \inf_{x \in A}d(x,y)<\ve \}$ is the forward $\ve$-neighborhood of $A$.
 Then the (forward) \emph{isoperimetric profile} $\cI_{(M,F,\fm)}:[0,1] \lra [0,\infty)$ of $(M,F,\fm)$ is defined by